-In October 2014, we executed an agreement with the Texas General Land Office securing the option to purchase the surface rights covering the potential Round Top project mine and plant areas.
+In October 2014, we executed an agreement with the Texas General Land Office securing the option to purchase the surface rights covering the potential Round Top project mine and plant areas, and separately a lease to develop the water necessary for the potential Round Top project mine operations.

 The option to purchase the surface rights covers approximately 5,670 acres over the mining lease and the additional acreage adequate to site all potential heap leaching and processing operations as currently anticipated by the Company.
 We may exercise the option for all or part of the option acreage at any time during the sixteen year primary term of the mineral lease.
-The option can be kept current by an annual payment of \$10,000.
+The option can be kept current by an annual payment of \$10,000, which has not been paid as of December 14, 2016.
 The purchase price will be the appraised value of the surface at the time of exercising the option.